-Every year the Australian Writers and Art Directors Association (AWARD) recognises the industry’s best creative ideas, bringing them together in a prestigious hardcover book.
-In 2013 AWARD desired a new fresh way to present their annual and decided digital was the way to go.
+Every year the Australian Writers and Art Directors Association (AWARD) recognises the industry’s best creative ideas, and brings them together the Award Annual – a prestigious hardcover book.
+In 2013 they desired a fresh digitized way to present their annual.

 The goal of AWARD is to inform and inspire people in and around the creative industry.
 The primary objective of the annual is to recognise and showcase other people's groundbreaking work, designing a flexible framework was paramount.
 The design had to be visually engaging but at the same time had to take a back seat and cater for a broad pallet of styles.